 Punitive damages go above and beyond regular compensation and are meant to discourage the person responsible from repeating their mistake.

-So What Is My Car Accident Case Worth?
+So How Much is My Auto Accident Case Worth?

 When you first come to PARRIS Law Firm, we won’t know the value of your case right away.
 Your ultimate recovery amount will depend on the nature of the accident, your injuries, and the other party’s insurance coverage—and we just won’t know any of that information until we’ve put in the hours needed to get you the result you deserve.